vprokopev/my_math_basics/notes/my_math_basics.md

+# Spaces and geometry
+- For now, I will not be able to fully understand it.
+Leave it for topology class.
+Just use real-values metric with infinite precicion for now, and an infinite set as a Euclidean space.
+Then just measure the amount of space.

-Real space as a set or blobs with random distances:
+Any finite space as a set or blobs/dots with random distances:
+- Distance shows the amount of space and that is what we interested in.
+- Blob is created from a point by taking
 - A blob/point is full or empty, nothing else
 - There is a finite number of blobs/points
 - There is a distance metric between blobs/points